-Answer Bot functionality is available in a number of Zendesk products and integrations.
-This article is a guide to all the ways you can use Answer Bot, and where to find more information on adding it to your toolbox.
+Zendesk bots are available in a number of Zendesk products and integrations.
+This article is a guide to all the ways you can use bots, and where to find more information on adding bots to your toolbox.

 This article includes the following topics:

-- Answer Bot in the messaging Web Widget
+- Conversation bot in the messaging Web Widget (Flow Builder)

-The most basic Answer Bot functionality is the automated email response containing Article Recommendations.
-In Zendesk Support, when an end user submits a support request via email, they receive an auto-response acknowledging their request.
-When Answer Bot is enabled, that email includes a list of articles from your help center that can help the requester solve their own issue:
+The most basic bot functionality is the automated email response containing article suggestions.
+In Zendesk Support, when an end user submits a support request via email, they receive an auto-response that acknowledges their request and includes a list of articles from your help center that can help the requester solve their own issue:

 If a suggested article answers their question, the end user can close their support request; if no article addresses the problem, the support request remains in the ticket queue to be answered by an agent.

-You can add Answer Bot Article Recommendations to your web-based ticket forms as well.
+You can add autoreplies to your web-based ticket forms as well.
 When enabled, if an end user submits a support request through your help center’s submission form, a pop-up modal offers them suggestions for articles that they may find useful:

 As with the emailed suggestions, if any article in the modal answers the end user’s question, they can close the support request with no input from an agent; if it doesn’t, their request remains in the ticket queue.

-There are two features in the Knowledge Capture app that give your agents more access to Answer Bot functionality:
+There are two features in the Knowledge Capture app that give your agents more access to bot functionality:

-- Answer Bot for agents.
-When a requester adds a comment to a ticket, Answer Bot looks for relevant articles, and suggests them within the app, allowing agents to view them.
+- Article Recommendations for agents.
+When a requester adds a comment to a ticket, the app looks for relevant articles, and suggests them within the app, allowing agents to view them.
 Agents can then decide to insert them into their response to the requester, or use the linked articles to help them craft their reply.

 - Rapid Resolve.
-When an agent sends a link to an end user directly from the Knowledge Capture app (using Answer Bot for agents), end users can then self-solve their tickets directly from the article they’re viewing.
+When an agent sends a link to an end user directly from the Knowledge Capture app (using Article Recommendations for agents), end users can then self-solve their tickets directly from the article they’re viewing.

 You can disable the self-solving option in the Knowledge Capture app, if needed.
-This prevents end users from closing their own requests based on articles offered by an agent, or by Answer Bot.
+This prevents end users from closing their own requests based on articles offered by an agent, or recommended by the bot.

-Answer Bot is enabled in the Slack for Zendesk Support integration, which allows Answer Bot to "listen in" on questions posed in any Slack channel configured to use the Support integration, and offer relevant article suggestions:
+When enabled in the Slack for Zendesk Support integration, Answer Bot can "listen in" on questions posed in any Slack channel configured to use the Support integration, and offer relevant article suggestions:

 Users can indicate whether the offered article is useful to them by clicking the Yes or No buttons and, if more than one article is found, they can click the More suggestions button to view additional articles.